 “Over the years, we saw one family activity after another bow its head to youth sports.
 Dinner at home, reading before bedtime, visits to grandma’s house, household chores, games in the backyard, picnics, weekend jaunts into the countryside, camping trips, school vacations – all casualties of the children’s sports schedule.”

 The rest of the family generally bears the brunt of one kid’s involvement in sports.
 How much lost time together, how many things missed?
+And why value one kid’s time over the other kids’ time?
 It boggles the mind.

 Generally team sports are not lifelong sports.
 You don’t see 50 year old men playing soccer or hockey.
 Lifelong sports are things like skiing, tennis, dancing, yoga running–70 year olds are still doing these.
 And the whole family can do them together.